netvl/ejdb.rs/ejdb-sys/Readme.md

-# Low-level generated bindings to libejdb
+# Native bindings for libejdb

 This crate provides low-level bindings to libejdb.
 It is used as a basis for ejdb.rs, high-level bindings for EJDB.